 HSER 297 ISSUES IN HUMAN SERVICES ADMIN (3.00): Exploration of topics in human services administration.
 Content varies depending upon the interests of faculty and students.
 Course may be repeated when topic changes.
-Prerequiste; Depends on course topic and level of difficulty.
+Prerequisite; Depends on course topic and level of difficulty.

-HSER 300 GRASS ROOTS STRATEGIES OF (3.00): Exploration of various frameworks concerned with strategies and techniques for planned social change relevant to community education, empowerment, organization and development, at the grass roots level. prerequisite: None viewpoints.
-Topics may include gender stereotyping, career development, sexual harassment and work-life balance.
-Explores practices and process that embed gender into institutional structures.
-Prerequisite: None
+HSER 300 GRASS ROOTS STRATEGIES OF (3.00): Exploration of various frameworks concerned with strategies and techniques for planned social change relevant to community education, empowerment, organization and development, at the grass roots level. prerequisite: None

-HSER 310 FAMILY SYSTEM DYNAMICS (3.00): Examines the components of family structure, interactions and reinforcing aspects of family dynamics on the maintenance of roles, types of families, life-span changes, function and dysfunction in the context of the greater society.
+HSER 310 FAMILY SYSTEM DYNAMICS (3.00): Examines the components of family structure, interactions and reinforcing aspects of family dynamics on the maintenance of roles, types of families, life span changes, function and dysfunction in the context of the greater society.
 Prerequisite: None

-HSER 320 GENDER AND THE WORK ENVIRONMEN (3.00): Examines work environment and profession-related gender issues from legal, sociological, psychological and economic
+HSER 320 GENDER AND THE WORK ENVIRONMEN (3.00): Examines work environment and profession related gender issues from legal, sociological, psychological and economic viewpoints.